istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

 For this example, we have used a small test cluster.
 However, we expect the savings to scale to larger clusters and those with more services deployed.
 We encourage you to see what the savings with Istio ambient mesh would be in your own environments, and will be doing performance tests at large scale as we move towards production readiness.

 The scripts used here are [available on GitHub](https://github.com/solo-io/ambient-performance/tree/boutique-demo).
 For tracking CPU and memory usage throughout the test scenarios, [Prometheus](https://prometheus.io/), [node-exporter](https://prometheus.io/docs/guides/node-exporter/), and [Grafana](https://grafana.com/) are installed.
 [A custom Grafana dashboard](https://github.com/solo-io/ambient-performance/blob/boutique-demo/dashboard/ambient-performance-analysis.json) was created for observing relevant data.
-## Conclusion

-Ka-ching.
-These results were collected with an alpha version of ambient, which is now [merged into the main branch](/blog/2023/ambient-merged-istio-main/) and included in Istio 1.18.

-Huge thanks to all the Istio maintainers who work very hard to make ambient as lean and performant as possible.
-Ambient service mesh’s goal of reducing infrastructure costs is bearing fruit and setting a solid foot forward on its roadmap to production readiness.
+Our goals are to make ambient as lean and performant as possible.
+A second-order effect, though one that will be welcomed by many, is a reduction of infrastructure costs.
 These early numbers suggest users could cut their cloud usage by *99%* and resource requirements by *90%* – especially if users only require an L4 mesh.

 ## Learn More About Istio Ambient Mesh